-MBA 510 - Interpersonal and Organizational Communication 3 credits
+MBA 510 - Interpersonal and Organizational Communication

 Effective communication is an essential skill for today's manager.
-This course covers the key forms reading, writing, speaking, listening, and nonverbal of communication in organizations: communication.
+This course covers the key forms of communication in organizations: reading, writing, speaking, listening, and nonverbal communication.
 It also treats different kinds of writing, such as letters and reports; different kinds of oral communication, such as public speaking, committee meetings, and interviewing; and the study of communication within organizations, especially as it pertains to management.
 The course considers the importance of communication and increases the student's understanding of how communication works.
 The manner in which all aspects of communication are interrelated is also emphasized.